 “Generally speaking, you will not be able to bring a premises liability lawsuit against the property owner if you slipped on a wet floor and there was a wet floor sign properly and visibly displayed,” says our best premises liability attorney in Pennsylvania.
 But it is not that simple.

 While displaying the “Wet Floor” sign is not required by law in Pennsylvania, failing to warn customers, visitors and guests of a dangerous condition make the property owner negligent, as he or she failed to take reasonable actions and steps to prevent slip and fall accidents and injuries.

 But what if you slipped on a wet floor and although there was the “Wet Floor” sign nearby, it was not displayed prominently or was not visible enough?
 Or what if the sign was placed too far away from the place where you slipped on a wet floor?
 In those cases, you may be able to obtain compensation for your injuries, damages, and losses, but you will require the legal advice of a Philadelphia premises liability attorney to know for sure.

 Keep in mind that the best thing you can do to validate your premises liability claim and improve your chances of pursuing compensation is to inform the security at the premises about the slip and fall accident.
 Or, if there is no security, go straight to the property owner or any employee responsible for the maintenance or inspection of the premises.
 Taking photographs and videos of the dangerous condition is also a vital element that can increase your chances of success.

-But more importantly, seek legal help from an experienced slip and fall accident attorney in Philadelphia or elsewhere in Pennsylvania to build a strong legal case.
+But more importantly, seek legal help from an experienced slip and fall accident lawyer in Philadelphia or elsewhere in Pennsylvania to build a strong legal case.
 Get a free consultation by contacting the Dan Doyle Law Group.
 Call our offices at 215-987-3730 or complete this contact form and get a free consultation.